mohanr/mohanr.github.io/_posts/2016-12-21-JoyOfOCaml.md

 Even though OCaml has such constructs an aspiring functional programmer should be cautioned.
 It is all too easy to forget that we are learning about functions and hark back to an earlier style we are used to.

-Let use write a more idiomatic OCaml function that does the same thing.
+Let us write a more idiomatic OCaml function that does the same thing.

 {% highlight OCaml %}
 let is_list_sorter1 l =